Platform Usage Contract

 3. In case of force majeure, the contractual party invoking force majeure shall be freed of the obligations affected by force majeure for the duration of the event of force majeure.
 The other contractual party shall be freed of his own contractual obligations in such cases for as long as it is impossible to the contractual party affected by force majeure to fulfil contractual obligations.

-5. If the contractual party uses a third party to execute the obligations under the PUC, and the third party experiences an occurrence which satisfies the conditions of force majeure or other condition in the sense of para.
-1, this occurrence shall be considered as force majeure affecting the contractual party as well.
+5. If the contractual party uses a third party to execute the obligations under the PUC, and the third party experiences an occurrence which satisfies the conditions of force

-Article 18: Use of data
+Article 21: Use of data

 1. The parties commit to comply with data protection laws and regulations.